devaslanphp/forumium/README.md

 Forumium is a simple Forum platform made with the [**Laravel Framework**](https://laravel.com) and the elegant TALLkit [**Filament**](https://filamentphp.com/).

+## Special mention

+First of all, we must mention that the development of the **graphical part**, and what gave us the **majority of the development ideas**, was based on the Open Source [Flarum](https://flarum.org/) discussion system.

 ## Prerequisites

 - Good knowledge of [Laravel](https://laravel.com/) Framework